Chiefs pass rush could be pivotal vs Texans in playoff game

 Otherwise, all Watson could be seeing Sunday is the sky as he looks up from his back.

 NOTES: Chiefs TE Travis Kelce went through stretching and individual drills that were open to reporters Thursday.
 He had been limited in practice Wednesday with a knee injury. ...
-Chiefs offensive coordinator Eric Bieniemy went through several head coaching interviews for the second straight year but failed to land a job.
-When asked whether he thinks the Rooney Rule works, he replied: “I had an opportunity to interview, OK?
+Chiefs offensive coordinator Eric Bieniemy went through several head coaching interviews for the second straight year but has yet to land a job.
+The Cleveland Browns, who interviewed him, are still seeking a coach.
+When asked whether he thinks the Rooney Rule works, Bieniemy replied: “I had an opportunity to interview, OK?
 That should say it all.”

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL